ibm-cloud-docs/hardware-security-modules/about.md

   * Management of the key lifecycle by the customer from creation to destruction
   * Increased security from private network access
   * Integration of applications or storage services through APIs
-  * Lower IT costs by using the {{site.data.keyword.cloud_notm}} infrastructure to manage the hardware, physical security, and operating environment
+  * Reduce IT costs by using the {{site.data.keyword.cloud_notm}} infrastructure to manage the hardware, physical security, and operating environment